TimboKZ/Rammy/README.md

 Rammy is still in experimental phase so contributing at this stage is not recommended.
 You can [create an issue](https://github.com/TimboKZ/Rammy/issues) to start a discussion.

+If you end up adding something, make sure `npm test` and `npm run lint` terminate without any errors before creating a pull request.

 # Notes about Rammy